pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Standby (optional)

 `standby` indicates that the pipeline should be put into "standby" when there's no data for it to process.
-A pipeline in standby will have no pods running and thus will consume no resources, it's state will be displayed as "standby".
+A pipeline in standby will have no pods running and thus will consume no resources.
+The pipeline's state will be displayed as "standby".

-Standby replaces `scale_down_threshold` from releases prior to 1.7.1.

 ### Cache Size (optional)